DevYeom/no_space/README.md

 # no_space
 no_space is NOT The North Face ⛰

-Just remove trailing whitespace in your source code.
+Just remove trailing whitespaces in your source code.

 # Usage